openjdk/jextract/doc/GUIDE.md

 on another platform.

 However, it is also possible for a C library to be written in such a way that it is not platform dependent: a so-called _portable_ library.
+These libraries, for instance, use data types that have the same format on all supported platforms (such as `long long` instead of `long`, or an explicitly-sized integer type such as `int64_t`).
 Sharing the bindings generated for a portable library across different platforms should work without issues.
 It is typically advisable to generate different sets of bindings, one on each platform on which the bindings are intended to be used, and then comparing the generated code to make sure that there are no differences between platforms, before sharing a single set of bindings between different platforms.

 Jextract assumes that the version of a native library that a project uses is relatively stable.
 Therefore, jextract is intended to be run once, and then for the generated sources to be added to the project.